IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 The `Default Constraint` stereotype allows you to specify SQL column defaults in your model, if required.

-The `Default Constraint` stereotype can be manually applied to an attribute, allowing you to specify either a default value or a default sql expression.
+The `Default Constraint` stereotype can be manually applied to an attribute, allowing you to specify either a default value or a default SQL expression.
 This stereotype is visualized by stereotype's icon.

 ![Default Constraint visual](./docs/images/default-constraint-stereotype.png)